Dreadlocks: Mesoamerica

-Nineteenth century
+19th century

 In Senegal, the Baye Fall, followers of the Mouride movement, a Sufi movement of Islam founded in 1887 CE by Shaykh Aamadu Bàmba Mbàkke, are famous for growing dreadlocks and wearing multi-colored gowns.

 Cheikh Ibra Fall, founder of the Baye Fall school of the Mouride Brotherhood, popularized the style by adding a mystic touch to it.
 This sect of Islam in Senegal, where Muslims wear ndjan (dreadlocks), aimed to Africanize Islam.
 Dreadlocks to this group of Islamic followers symbolize their religious orientation.
 Jamaican Rastas also reside in Senegal and have settled in areas near Baye Fall communities.
 Baye Fall and Jamaican Rastas have similar cultural beliefs regarding dreadlocks.
 Both groups wear knitted caps to cover their locs and wear locs for religious and spiritual purposes.
 Male members of the Baye Fall religion wear locs to detach from mainstream Western ideals.